WROXTON WORKSHOP NOMINATED CHARITY

-Following on from the success of the Autism Unseen Kilimanjaro Challenge, where a team of autistic young adults and carers climbed Mount Kilimanjaro, we are now raising funds for another exciting new adventure, due to start in July 2020.
+Following on from the success of the Autism Unseen Kilimanjaro Challenge, where a team of autistic young adults and carers climbed Mount Kilimanjaro, we are now raising funds for another exciting new adventure, due to start in July 2022.
 The Autism Unseen Tall Ships Challenge will be taking 40 autistic and special needs young adults, accompanied by team buddies to crew and race 1,675 miles around the UK on-board a 70 foot Challenger racing yacht.
 This is one of our most ambitious challenges to date, and the first time that a challenge of this nature has ever been set.
 We are currently recruiting for any participants with autism or special educational needs, aged between 16-25 who may wish to take part in this adventure of a lifetime.
-UK ports that we will be stopping and changing crews at will include Portsmouth, Cardiff, Liverpool, Greenock, Hull and London.

 Please CLICK HERE for more information on how to place a donation, or to be involved in this unique endeavour.

 - 85% of Adults with Autism in the UK are not in Full Time Paid Employment

 - 61% of Adults with Autism in the UK, who are out of work say they Want To Work